-This portfolio showcases a small sampling of my traditional and alternative printing artworks.
+This page showcases a small sampling of my traditional and alternative printing artworks.

 - In my studio, you can purchase the original artworks, as well as 5×7 reprints of selected pieces.

-You can also purchase many of these prints on note cards.
+You can also purchase some of these prints on note cards.

 Lumen Print Photography

 Lumen print photography uses the sun or similar light source to create a print of the subject matter on semi-matt, glossy, or art fiber paper.
 The print is then processed in a traditional darkroom where the image is made permanent by treatment in a photographic fixer.
 A water bath then clears the fixer from the print, and then the print is hand-toned in a selenium or gold solution.